GEM-benchmark/NL-Augmenter/filters/named-entity-count/README.md

 ## Why is measuring performance on this split important?

 Errors pertaining to Named Entities are quite common in a range of text generation systems (e.g. MT, Summarization, etc.).
 This filter will allow measuring performance on more fine-grained splits wrt Named Entities.
-Besides analysis, uses in error analysis could be devised, e.g. detecting whether inputs and targets have same entity counts, etc.
+Besides analysis, uses in error detection could be devised, e.g. detecting whether inputs and targets have same entity counts, etc.

 ## Related Work

-A number of works (e.g. comapre-mt [1]) analyze text generation model outputs with respect to different input complexity measures, such as length (implemented in the length filter), parse structure, etc.
+A number of works (e.g. compare-mt [1]) analyze text generation model outputs with respect to different input complexity measures, such as length (implemented in the length filter), parse structure, etc.

 [1] compare-mt, Neubig et al. NAACL 2019 Demo Paper.